-Elizabeth Dole is a famous business women who, in the early 1990s, co-founded WorldCom, a telecommunications company.
+Elizabeth Dole is a famous businesswoman who, in the early 1990s, co-founded WorldCom, a telecommunications company.
 After its bankruptcy in 2002, she was appointed as the United States Secretary of Transportation by President George W. Bush.

-Catherine Zeta-Jones is a well-known actress and young female entrepreneurs businesswoman who started her own production company in the early 2000s.
+Catherine Zeta-Jones is a well-known actress and young female entrepreneur and businesswoman who started her own production company in the early 2000s.
 She’s also co-founder of the charity Act for Africa and has been involved in several other philanthropic projects.

 Zeta-Jones’ acting career has spanned over two decades, and she’s received several accolades, including an Academy Award nomination and a Golden Globe award.
 She also starred in the film “The Mask of Zorro” (1998), which earned her an Academy Award nomination for Best Actress.